-Over the next several weeks, I am going to write a series of articles targeting each of the eight competencies that the RCMP assesses during the application process.
-These eight competencies have been selected to determine if you are the “right fit” to be a police officer.
+Over the next several weeks, I am going to write a series of articles targeting each of the eight competencies that will be assessed during the application process.
+The RCMP have chosen these eight competencies to determine if you are the “right fit” to become an RCMP officer.

 During the “right fit” interview (formerly the Regular Member Selection Interview), you will be asked behavioural and situational questions.

 Behavioural based questions target past experiences that demonstrate that you strive to continually learn.

 For example, you might be asked a question about recent goals that you have established and what steps you took to ensure that you accomplished those goals.
 You might even be asked about the steps you took to prepare for the application process to become an RCMP officer.

 It’s important that you think about all of the things you have done recently that speak to your willingness to continually improve.
 Did you: